csumb/csumb-gatsby/README.md

+Update: As of June 2021 this codebase is now retired.
+The campus has since moved to an all in one CMS solution from Terminal Four.

 # 🏄‍♀️ CSUMB website

 The CSUMB website is made up of lots of little pieces.
 This repository includes all the code we use to pull those pieces together into a single, cohesive site using Gatsby.